An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Introduction

-In Wald's formalism entropy comes as the Noether charge associated to the Killing vector that defines the horizon \cite{Wald:1993nt}.
-Regarding the previous discussion, it must be emphasized that, unlike the charges from the conformal infinity, the charges coming from the horizon must be affected by any change of scale.
-This also implies that additional terms must arise, form the horizon, to compensate the transformation of scale.
-The same argument should be valid for a Hamiltonian approach \cite{Regge:1974zd} as well.
+Unlike the charges computed at (the conformal) infinity, the charges computed at the horizon are affected by any change of scale.
+This naturally implies that additional terms must arise to compensate the transformation of scale if a thermodynamic relation holds.
+This must be valid for any method to obtain the thermodynamics, including those mentioned above and the Hamiltonian approach \cite{Regge:1974zd}.
 The additional terms for Einstein gravity in four dimensions \cite{Kastor:2013uba} is given by